keyafe15-jpg/keyafe-web/README.md

 # Keyafe

-A homegrown e-commerce platform for **Keyafe Bakes** — a boutique bakery in Kolkata that sells celebration cakes, dry cakes and tubs, pizzas, panuozzo, focaccia sandwiches and other snacks.
+A homegrown e-commerce platform for **Keyafe** — a boutique bakery in Kolkata that sells celebration cakes, dry cakes and tubs, pizzas, panuozzo, focaccia sandwiches and other snacks.

 The stack is a pnpm monorepo with three apps talking to a shared Postgres database.